freenas/freenas-docs/userguide/freenas_directoryservice.rst

 The realm that is used depends upon the priority in the SRV DNS record, meaning that DNS can override your Active Directory settings.
-If you are unable to connect to the correct realm, check the SRV records on the DNS server. `This article
+When unable to connect to the correct realm, check the SRV records on the DNS server. `This article
 <http://www.informit.com/guides/content.aspx?g=security&seqNum=37&rll=1>`_
 describes how to configure KDC discovery over DNS and provides some examples of records with differing priorities.

 If the cache becomes out of sync due to an AD server being taken off and back online, resync the cache using :menuselection:`Directory Service --> Active Directory --> Rebuild Directory Service Cache`.

 An expired password for the administrator account will cause kinit to fail, so ensure that the password is still valid.
 Also, double-check